Alworth Institute International Fellowship

 At present, she is Vice-President of the International Federation of Multimedia (FIAM) and Special Advisor at the United Nations Institute for Training and Research (UNITAR).
 She collaborates with universities, gives lectures and provide advisory services to governments and institutions.
 Her academic background is in economics and business administration from the university of Rio de Janeiro, Brazil.
 Master degrees in international trade and development from the Sorbonne university in Paris, and in international economic and diplomatic relations from the International Institute of the National School of Public Administration (ENA) in Paris, France.
 Visiting scholar at the School of Mines of Colorado, United States.
 Edna is an eminent expert and lecturer (in four idioms) in the fields of the creative economy, international trade and inclusive and sustainable development.

-While at the Alworth Institute, she will give three public lectures (click here for information on these lectures), and she will work with the students and faculty involved in the new Cultural Entrepreneurship Program housed in the College of Liberal Arts at UMD.
-She will also meet with community members and city officials to offer her expertise on economic growth through creative and sustainable industries.
-In addtion, she will present at the Center for International Business Education and Research (CIBER) at the Carlson Global Institute in the Carlson School of Management and for the Center for Integrative Leadership in the Humphrey School of Public Affairs, both in Minneapolis.
+While at the Alworth Institute, she gave three public lectures (click here for information on these lectures), and she worked with students and faculty involved in the new Cultural Entrepreneurship Program housed in the College of Liberal Arts at UMD.
+She also met with UMD faculty, as well as Duluth community members and city officials to offer her expertise on economic growth through creative and sustainable industries.

 (2011-2012) – David Storey, PhD, Senior Lecturer in Geography, Institute of Science and the Environment, University of Worcester, Worcester, United Kingdom